INDEPENDENT AUDITORS' REPORT

-1. Footnote (i) to Note No. 23 regarding interest provision on borrowings from some ofthe institutions and banks which has been made in the financial statements under simpleinterest method at the prevailing / estimated rates applicable on such loans in absence ofrelevant documents/confirmations as a result of which impact of compound interest/penalcharges wherever applicable having not been ascertained as well as the note thereinregarding the matter of dispute between the Company and the Bankers/Creditors inconnection with charging of interest payment and payment of principal.
+1. Footnote (1) to Note No. 24 regarding interest provision on borrowings from someof the institutions and banks which has been made in the financial statements under simpleinterest method at the prevailing / estimated rates applicable on such loans in absence ofrelevant documents/confirmations as a result of which impact of compound interest/penalcharges wherever applicable having not been ascertained as well as the note thereinregarding the matter of dispute between the Company and the Bankers/Creditors inconnection with charging of interest payment and payment of principal.

-2. Footnote No (ii) to Note No. 23 regarding non-provision of Interest on certain loansand the impact of the non-provision is not presently ascertainable.
+2. Footnote No (2) to Note No. 24 regarding non-provision of Interest on certainloans and the impact of the non-provision is not presently ascertainable.

 Emphasis of Matters

-(d) Footnote 1 of Note No 15 and Footnote 2 of Note No. 17 regarding Debtors andAdvances amounting to Rs.
-1453.62 lacs and Rs.
-1387.19 lacs respectively relating toCompanies which have become Sick and referred to BIFR under the Sick Industrial Companies(Special Provisions) Act 1985.
-As the rehabilitation scheme of these companies arepending finalisation the amount of provision if any which may be required remainunascertainable.
+(c) Footnote 1 of Note No 15 and Footnote 2 of Note No. 17 regarding Debtors andAdvances amounting to Rs 3959.75 lacs and Rs.1453.03 lacs respectively relating toCompanies which have become Sick for which no provision has been made as the quantum tobe provided is not ascertainable at this stage .

-(e) Note No. 32 regarding legal recourse taken by certain banks and financialinstitutions for recovery of their dues and the matter is sub-judice as stated in the saidNote.
+(d) Note No. 33 regarding legal recourse taken by certain banks and financialinstitutions for recovery of their dues and the matter is sub-judice as stated in the saidNote.

-(f) Note No. 33 regarding non-compliance of certain technical formalities due to whichtransfer of certain borrowing facilities to a body corporate could not be made.
+(e) Note No. 34 regarding non-compliance of certain technical formalities due to whichtransfer of certain borrowing facilities to a body corporate could not be made.

-(g) Note No. 34 regarding applications made by the Company with the Reserve Bank ofIndia from time to time for extension / setting off of certain overdue bills.
+(f) Note No. 35 regarding applications made by the Company with the Reserve Bank ofIndia from time to time for extension / setting off of certain overdue bills.

-(h) Note No. 35 regarding Debit Note sent by a body corporate in an earlier year forunilateral transfer back of all assets not taken into cognizance by the Company inpreparing these Financial Statements as stated in the said Note.
+(g) Note No. 36 regarding Debit Note sent by a body corporate in an earlier year forunilateral transfer back of all assets not taken into cognizance by the Company inpreparing these Financial Statements as stated in the said Note.

-(i) Note No. 38 regarding claims filed by a body corporate for Rs.
+(h) Note No. 39 regarding claims filed by a body corporate for Rs.
 21625 lacs fornon-fulfilment of clauses of the agreement relating to transfer of Nagpur Unit to themoutcome of which would eventually arise on finalisation of suit.

-2. Note No. 4 (Footnote 4) Note No. 7 (Footnote) and Note No. 16 (Footnote 1)to thefinancial statements regarding non-receipt of confirmations in respect ofborrowings from banks/Financial Institutions and also debit balances in certain currentaccounts with banks due to restructuring being in progress book balances thereof have been relied upon.
+2. Note No. 4 (Footnote 3) Note No. 7 (Footnote 2) and Note No. 16 (Footnote 1 and 4)to the financial statements regarding non-receipt of confirmations in respect ofborrowings from banks/Financial Institutions and also debit balances in certain currentaccounts with banks due to restructuring being in progress book balances thereof havebeen relied upon.